saidsay-so/chwitter/server/README.md

 # Server

-The REST API documentation will be generated with `swagger` (soon!).
+The REST API documentation is generated with `express-swagger-jsdoc`.

+### NOTE: All `pnpm` commands can be replaced with npm.

 ## Build